Table of Contents

 - Irish Horse Racing

 Feel free to incorporate some of these Irish traditions into your own holiday celebrations!

+In many households, Christmas in Ireland traditions start early.
 Several key Christmas traditions from Ireland start in the weeks before Christmas.

 A traditional advent calendar, whereby each day of December up until the 24th a door is opened to reveal a new picture relating to the story of Mary, Joseph and the birth of Jesus has alway been popular.